enthought/distributed-array-protocol/protocol.rst

 "dimension dictionaries", containing one dictionary for each dimension of the distributed array, with the zeroth dictionary associated with the zeroth dimension of the array, and so on for each dimension in succession.
-There is one dimension dictionary per dimension, **whether or not that dimension is distributed**.
+There is one dimension dictionary per dimension.
 These dictionaries are intended to include all metadata required to fully specify a distributed array's dimension information.
 This tuple may be empty, indicating a zero-dimensional array.
 The number of elements in the ``'dim_data'`` tuple must match the number of dimensions of the